-- a) Make recommendation to the Board on the appointment and re-appointment of the directors having regard to each director's competencies, commitment, contribution and performance. - b) Decide how the Board's performance is to be evaluated and propose objective performance criteria, subject to the approval of the Board, which addresses how the Board has to enhance long-term shareholders' value. - c) Assess the effectiveness of the Board as a whole and its Board Committees and to assess the contribution by the Chairman and each individual director to the effectiveness of the Board - Decide whether the director is able to and has been adequately carrying out his duties as director of the Company. - e) Make recommendations to the Board on training and professional development programme for the Board. - f) Determining annually whether or not a director is independent. - g) Ensure that all Directors submit themselves for re-nomination and re-election at regular intervals of at least once every three years.
+- a) Make recommendation to the Board on the appointment and re-appointment of the directors having regard to each director's competencies, commitment, contribution and performance. - b) Decide how the Board's performance is to be evaluated and propose objective performance criteria, subject to the approval of the Board, which addresses how the Board has to enhance long-term shareholders' value. - c) Assess the effectiveness of the Board as a whole and its Board Committees and to assess the contribution by the Chairman and each individual director to the effectiveness of the Board. - d) Decide whether the director is able to and has been adequately carrying out his duties as director of the Company. - e) Make recommendations to the Board on training and professional development programme for the Board. - f) Determining annually whether or not a director is independent. - g) Ensure that all Directors submit themselves for re-nomination and re-election at regular intervals of at least once every three years.

-Pursuant to Article 104 of the Company's Constitution, at least one-third of the Company's directors are required to retire from office at every Annual General Meeting ("AGM") of the Company.
+Pursuant to Article 104 of the Company's Constitution, at least one-third of the Company's directors (or, if their number is not a multiple of three, the number nearest to but not greater than one-third) are required to retire from office at every Annual General Meeting ("AGM") of the Company.
 Every Director must retire from office at least once every three years and are eligible for re-election.